lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 These functions are used to process respectively the Dev and the App Interface Identifiers (Deviid and Appiid) of the IPv6 addresses.
-Appiid CDA is less common since current LPWAN technologies frames contain a single address.
+Appiid CDA is less common since current LPWAN technologies frames contain a single address, which is the Dev's address.

 The IID value may be computed from the Device ID present in the Layer 2 header.
-The computation is specific for each LPWAN technology and may depend on the Device ID size.
+The computation is specific to each LPWAN technology and may depend on the Device ID size.

 In the downstream direction, these CDA may be used to determine the L2 addresses used by the LPWAN.